-- Develop an understanding of their own skills, values and aspirations. - Understand the range of options available to them within their locality. - Develop sound communication, employability and work-related skills. - o Build their confidence, resilience and independence. - Understand where they can look for work and how they can apply.
+- Develop an understanding of their own skills, values and aspirations. - o Understand the range of options available to them within their locality. - Develop sound communication, employability and work-related skills. - Build their confidence, resilience and independence. - Understand where they can look for work and how they can apply.

-Our Careers Programme has been developed using a range of resources including the Cre8tive Careers Programme, and links to our PHSE curriculum and Preparation for Adulthood as well as to wider curriculum areas such as STEM.
+Our Careers Programme has been developed using a range of resources including the EC Publishing Careers Lessons, links to our PHSE curriculum and through our dedicated Pathways curriculum in Preparation for Adulthood, as well as to wider curriculum areas such as STEM and Active Citizens.
 We plan a range of enrichment, entry and exit experiences including work experience, enterprise activities, careers fairs, assemblies, work-place visits and talks across the year.